 Member of a Danish a-kasse - if you work in Denmark

-If you live in Sweden and begin working in Denmark, you should become a member of an a-kasse (unemployment insurance fund) in Denmark.
+If you live in Sweden and begin working in Denmark, and want to be unemployment insured, you should become a member of an a-kasse (unemployment insurance fund) in Denmark.
 It is important that you sign up for a Danish a-kasse on your first working day, even if you are already a member of a Swedish a-kasse.
-This is because there can not be any gap in membership when changing.
-If your employment is terminated, you should go back to the Swedish a-kasse, and again it is important that there is no gap in your memberships.
+This is because there shouldn't be any gap in membership when changing.
+If your employment is terminated, you should join a Swedish a-kassa, and again it is important that there is no gap in your memberships.
 Every a-kasse have a designated EU-case worker whom you can contact if you have any questions.

 If you are working in other countries as well, other rules apply.
 In that case, contact the EU office of the Försäkringskassen (Swedish Social Insurance Agency) to check which country's social and unemployment insurance you come under.

 If you get laid-off from your job in Denmark